svecile/Airgeddon_Notes/README.md

 	* Now start the decryption and what it is going to do is check each password in the list against the captured 4-way handshake and if one matches, we’ve got the password
 	* Success we found the password (which is password) very quickly probably because its so common and was near the top of the list
 	* Now you can save the trophy file if you want, and we are all done we hacked the network and you can log onto the WiFi with the password you found

+## Evil Twin Attack With captive portal
+Another great way to hack into a WiFi network is to trick the user into giving you the password.
+This avoids all the messy brute forcing stuff that is done in the handshake attack.
+An evil twin attack with captive portal involves you doing the same process to initially capture the 4-way handshake and essentially uses this information plus the network information to copy the WiFi network and create an unsecured twin access point of your own.
+Now the one thing with this attack is you must be very close to the router because once you’ve created your twin you will flood the users with deauth packets on the other router and hope that they will see your access point with the same name but better signal and try to connect.
+Once they are connected and they try to access the internet one of those portals that u often see in free WiFi areas that ask you to accept terms to connect will pop up.
+The only difference here is it will ask for a password.
+This attack relies on the fact that the user gets annoyed with their WiFi constantly dropping and just enters the password to get it working again.
+This attack can also be made more successful by changing the look of the portal.
+For example, if they use roger’s internet you could make it look like the roger’s login page to convince them its legit.
+Once they enter the password it will be checked against the 4-way handshake and if it is correct, congratulations you got the password, and it will be revealed to you in plain letters.

 ## Evil Twin Attack With captive portal Demo
 1. From the main menu select 7 evil twin attacks menu